umbauschool/umbauschool.github.io/index.md

 ## vienna studio

-**Vienna, Austria** / Vienna Studio is a five-week immersion in Viennese culture that allows students to observe, learn from and be inspired by the very best designers, artists, hatmakers, shoemakers, goldsmiths, violin makers, wine farmers, singers, and architects in the world.
-This thoughtfully crafted program allows both designers and those without a design background to enter the type of thinking we practice at umbau.
+**Vienna, Austria** / Vienna Studio is a five-week immersion in Viennese culture that allows students to observe, study and be inspired by the very best designers, artists, hatmakers, shoemakers, goldsmiths, violin makers, vintners, singers, and architects in the world.

-**2020 spring session closed**

 <a class="btn" href="mailto:info@umbauschool.org?subject=Vienna Studio Inquiry">Request info</a>